elotroalex/chiens/_texts/translation.md

 [40]({{site.baseurl}}/chiens/p040.html){:.pagetitle}

 *(Discordant cries ...
 The silence suddenly falls heavy and wet, the silence of the Caribbean.
-Abruptly, a ship in distress invades the whole field of vision; and in the flesh of the phosphorescent sea, an inscription explodes, bloody, reflected on the reefs.)*

-- The Republic of Haiti.
+Abruptly, a ship in distress invades the whole field of vision; and on the flesh of a phosphorescent sea, an inscription explodes, bloody, reflected on the reefs: The Republic of Haiti.)*

 - {:.sp} The Chorus *(enthusiastic.)*

 - {:.i2} Haiti.
 Haiti.

-*(The Reciter and The Narrator approach the front of the stage, fumbling in the dark.)*
+*(The Reciters approach the front of the stage, fumbling in the dark.)*

 - {:.sp} The Man Reciter *(crying.)*

-- Cold heart of death, the lagoon has unsheathed its dagger laughter.
+- Cold heart of death, the lagoon has unsheathed its dagger laugh.

 ---

 [41]({{site.baseurl}}/chiens/p041.html){:.pagetitle}

-- {:.centered} ACTE II
+- {:.centered} ACT II

 - {:.sp} The Woman Reciter.

 - {:.pr} What a great day, monstrously great.
-Wave forward, weeks, scruples of dying worlds, wave forward, big girls; foam against my scabrous expectation.
+Wave forward, weeks, scruples of dying worlds; wave forward, big girls; foam against my scabrous wait.

 - {:.sp} The Man Reciter.

-- {:.pr} Here I am, the merchantman with empty hands, naked eye beckoning the spectacle, throat stirring to live the words hatched against my teeth.
+- {:.pr} Here I am, the merchantman with empty hands, naked eye beckoning the spectacle, throat stirring to life the words hatched against my teeth.

 - {:.sp} The Woman Reciter.